 Snakes show affection in several ways.
-One of the most common is rubbing their heads against the object they are trying to be affectionate towards; this is called head-bobbing.
-Snakes also have other showing methods, such as “necking” and body loops with vibration, which means a snake is trying to wrap itself around the object it wants to be affectionate towards.
+One of the most common is rubbing their heads against the object they are trying to be affectionate toward; this is called head-bobbing.
+Snakes also have other showing methods, such as “necking” and body loops with vibration, which means a snake is trying to wrap itself around the object that it wants to be affectionate toward.

-Another common showing method used by snakes is called “sneaking” and involves moving from behind its owner and wrapping around them with a body loop on top of their shoulders or neck.
+Another common showing method used by snakes is called “sneaking,” which involves moving from behind its owner and wrapping around them with a body loop on top of their shoulders or neck.
 If you see your pet snake doing this, accept their invitation to be affectionate and slowly pet their body or head.

-“Hissing” is a very common way of showing love towards its owner, but this depends on the personality of the snake species.
+“Hissing” is a common way for a snake to show love toward its owner, but this depends on the personality of the snake.

 Do Pet Snakes Like to Be Handled?

-Whether or not your pet snake will appreciate being petted depends on the species you have.
+Whether your pet snake will appreciate being petted depends on the species that you have.
 Some snakes like to be handled by their owners, while others are aloof and try to get away from you.
-You should never handle a snake immediately after it has eaten or it might become aggressive towards you.
-If your snake becomes aggressive, it’s best to avoid touching them because it may bite you.
+You should never handle a snake immediately after it has eaten, or it might become aggressive toward you.
+If your snake becomes aggressive, it’s best to avoid touching it because it may bite you.

 How Do I Know My Snake Is Happy?

 You may be wondering how you can tell if your snake is happy.
-Here are some ways to tell.
+Here are a few methods.
 One sign that a snake is content is when it rubs its head on the ground or a nearby object.
 It probably means the snake finds its home comfortable and safe.
 Another sign of happiness in a snake is when it coils up.

 Do Snakes Know Their Name?